cmwillett/TheDigitalCookbook/AppetizerFingerFoods/SkylineChiliEggRolls.md

 - Cheese Cloth

 #### Instructions:
-1. Heat chilil up per instructions...
+1. Heat chili up per instructions...
 2. Use cheese cloth to squeeze liquid out of chili
 3. Egg roll construction - one table spoon +/- of chili, one piece of hot dog, line of mustard, sprinkle with onion & cheese, roll egg roll per instructions, wet end of eggroll to seal